A trip to Leh is not your ordinary vacay and needs proper planning and research to be safe and happy to enjoy your holidays in those unique terrains!

 - Four of us booked our flights in February.
 Mumbai to Srinagar was ~INR 7-8000.
 Leh to Mumbai was approximately INR13,000.

 - Two of our friends had a layover in Delhi.
 The timings on their tickets were different from the actual timings of the flight and they missed their flight!
 They then booked another flight to Srinagar.
+Check the time on the boarding pass with updated flight time on the internet regularly.

 There are 2 routes to reach Leh